Jackson County, Iowa: Hospital

 Jackson County has one Hospital in Maquoketa, the Jackson County Regional Health Center.
 As of 2016 the hospital is under the administration of Genesis Healthcare.
 Patients near Maquoketa are transported to this hospital, while patients closer to Clinton County will most likely be taken to Mercy Medical Center in Clinton, Iowa.
 Some patients closer to Dubuque County are taken to Mercy or Finley Hospitals, both in the city of Dubuque.

 Election results

 Prior to 1988, Jackson County was a Republican-leaning swing county, only failing to back the national winner six times between 1880 & 1984.
 The county was reliably Democratic from 1988 to 2012, but swung by 18% to back Donald Trump in 2016.
-In 2020 Donald Trump carried Jackson County with 62% of the vote over Joseph Biden 36%.
+In 2020 Donald Trump carried Jackson County with 62% of the vote over Joseph Biden's 36%.